 The Corporation measures the loss allowance at an amount equal to the lifetime expected credit losses ["ECL"] for all trade receivables that result from transactions with customers and do not contain a significant financing component.
 A provision matrix is used by the Corporation to measure the lifetime ECL of accounts receivable from individual customers.
 Loss rates are calculated using a 'roll rate' method based on the probability of a trade receivable progressing through successive stages of delinquency to write-off and are based on the average of actual credit loss experience over the past three years, as it more accurately reflects anticipated credit loss.
 Roll rates are calculated separately for exposures based on customer account status.
-The Corporation also adjusts the ECL in efforts to account for current economic conditions and events (including forward-looking macroeconomic data) and historical information (including credit agency reports, if available).
+The Corporation also adjusts the ECL in efforts to account for current economic conditions and events (including forward-looking macroeconomic data) and historical information (including credit agency reports, if available), including the impact of the COVID-19 pandemic [note 15[b]].
 The Corporation considers the reasons for the accounts being past due, the characteristics of existing accounts, reasonable and supportable forecasts and other considerations that may affect the collectability of the reported amounts.